 Myth #2: Remote Workers Are Available All Day

 Many people assume that working remotely means you are available all the time.
-After all, if you work from home and spend a lot of time in your home, then it seems reasonable to assume you would be happy to work or respond to a message outside of traditional office hours.
+If you work from home and spend a lot of time by your computer, then some people assume you would be happy to talk outside traditional work hours.

 However, this is completely false.
 This myth has caused many remote workers to spend more time working than they need to.
-This is because their home is their office, and when they’re at home, they feel as if they should be working like they would in an office.
+This is because they have made their home their office and work as if they are in one.

 Take the lunch breaks you need and move away from your work computer after hours.
-Don’t respond to messages if you’re in the middle of watching a movie before you go to bed — create a barrier between work and the rest of your life.
+Don’t respond to messages if you’re in the middle of watching a movie before you go to bed.
+You should create a barrier between work and the rest of your life.

 Myth #3: Remote Workers Are Lazy